DHEEPAK29/Project-ML-IoT/README.md

 ## VII.
 BLOCK DIAGRAM <br>
  ![image](https://user-images.githubusercontent.com/83426515/165928053-784debb4-4411-4293-8f0b-1bad7aa98a82.png)<br>

-Fig.1 Prototype with patient
+Fig.1 Prototype with patient<br>
 The block diagram depicted in figure 1 shows the prototype which is tied to the patient/ Person under supervision.
 This part collects the data for health parameter observation.
 And this acts as the master and is in constant communication with the slave device i.e., Prototype placed by the supervisor in fig.2. <br>
  ![image](https://user-images.githubusercontent.com/83426515/165928069-123bd3a0-c81c-47aa-94b7-23b98d818ef0.png)<br>

-Fig.2 Prototype placed by supervisor
+Fig.2 Prototype placed by supervisor<br>
 The block diagram depicted in figure 2 shows the prototype which is placed in proximity to the patient/ Person under supervision.
 This part collects the data for Ambience prediction and movement prediction.
 This acts as a slave device to send the acknowledgment to the master.
 And as a whole, the two parts are connected to the internet such that the data is stored for monitoring, alerting, and processing.
 VIII.
 PROTOTYPE DEVELOPMENT <br>